zegoim/zego-express-dotnet-sdk/README.md

 ## Download SDK

-> **If there is already a corresponding SDK file in the SDK storage directory as shown above, please skip this step**.

-* Download [ZegoExpressCsharp](https://storage.zego.im/express/video/windows/zego-express-video-windows.zip), and unzip it to the "/libs/ZegoExpress/win" directory.
+* Download [ZegoExpressVideoCsharp](https://storage.zego.im/express/video/windows-csharp/zego-express-video-windows-csharp.zip), and unzip it to the "/libs/ZegoExpress/win" directory.

 ## Run

 ### Input AppID and AppSign

-The AppID and AppSign required by SDK initialization are missing default, please refer to [ZEGO Admin Console User Manual \| _blank](https://doc-en.zego.im/en/1271.html) to obtain AppID and AppSign, and then fill the `/ZegoExpressExample/KeyCenter.cpp` file.
+The AppID and AppSign required by SDK initialization are missing default, please refer to [Control Panel-Project Management \| _blank](https://doc-en.zego.im/article/1271.html) to obtain AppID and AppSign, and then fill the `Example/ZegoCsharpWinformDemo/KeyCenter.cs` file.

 ```c#
 public static uint appID()